mmobrain/LootCollector/README.md

 ## Key Features

 ### 1. Live Community Database
-*   **Automatic Sharing:** When you loot a qualifying item (like a Worldforged piece or Mystic Scroll), its location is automatically shared with other LootCollector users.
+*   **Automatic Sharing:** When you loot a qualifying item, its location is automatically shared with other LootCollector users after a brief delay to ensure data accuracy.
-*   **Real-Time Updates:** Receive notifications and map updates as other players discover items around the world.
+*   **Real-Time Updates:** Receive notifications and map updates as other players discover items.
-*   **Status System:** Discoveries are tracked with a status (`UNCONFIRMED`, `FADING`, `STALE`), giving you an idea of how recently an item was seen.
-*   **Anonymous Mode:** Enable "Nameless Sharing" to contribute as "An Unnamed Collector".
+*   **Community Moderation:** Is a discovery no longer there?
+Right-click its pin and "Report as Gone."
+With enough reports from the community, an item's status will change to `FADING` and eventually `STALE`, keeping the map clean and up-to-date.
+*   **Spam & Tamper Resistance:** The new network protocol automatically validates incoming data and tracks sender reputation, protecting the database from invalid or malicious information.
-*   **Delayed Sharing:** Need a head start?
-Enable "Delayed Sharing" to wait a configurable amount of time before broadcasting your find.
+*   **Nameless & Delayed Sharing:** Enable "Nameless Sharing" to contribute anonymously or "Delayed Sharing" to wait a configurable time before broadcasting your find.
-*   **Pause Functionality:** Temporarily pause all incoming and outgoing messages with `/lcpause` or through the map menu.
-Perfect for high-stakes situations.

-### 2. Map & Navigation Tools
+### 2. Advanced Map & Navigation Tools
+*   **Clustered Map View:** The continent map is now decluttered!
+Discoveries are grouped into a single pin per zone with a counter.
+Clicking a cluster zooms you into that zone's map.
+*   **Map Search & Focus:** A new search bar on the world map allows you to filter pins by item or zone name.
+Find an item from anywhere and use the "Focus" feature to have the map automatically pan and play a pulsing animation at its location.
-*   **Interactive Map Overlay:** All known discoveries are plotted directly on your world map with item icons.
+*   **Interactive Map Overlay:** All known discoveries are plotted on your map with item icons.
-    *   **Dynamic Icons:** Icons are color-coded by quality and change transparency based on their status (faded, stale).
+    *   **Quality Borders:** Pin borders are now color-coded by item quality for at-a-glance identification.
-    *   **Looted Indicators:** Items you've already looted on your current character are clearly marked.
+    *   **Status Indicators:** `FADING` and `STALE` items are transparent, while items you've already looted are desaturated.
-    *   **Configurable Size:** Adjust the size of map icons to your preference via the settings panel.
-*   **TomTom Integration:** If you have the TomTom addon installed, LootCollector will use its navigation arrow to guide you to a discovery.
+*   **Smarter TomTom Integration:**
+    *   **Auto-Track Nearest:** Enable this new option to have the navigation arrow automatically point to the closest unlooted discovery matching your filters.
+(Requires TomTom and may not work in starter zone untill Astrolable - a library that TomTom uses is updated)
-    *   Right-click any discovery on the map and select "Navigate here" to set it as your target.
+    *   **Skip Target:** Don't want to go to the nearest item?
+Use the map menu to skip it for your current session.
+*   **Smarter Minimap:** The minimap has been overhauled for better performance and accuracy.
+A new distance filter lets you control how far away discoveries can be before they appear.
+You can also mouse over an minimap icons to see details!

-### 3. Advanced Filtering
+### 3. Powerful Filtering & Data Management
-A filtering system, accessible via the "LC" button on the world map, gives you full control over what you see.
+*   **Advanced Filtering:** The filter menu gives you full control over what you see.
-*   **Hide by Status:** Hide discoveries that are `Faded`, `Stale`, or `Unconfirmed`.
-*   **Hide Looted:** Hide all items you've already found on your current character.
+    *   Hide items by status (`Faded`, `Stale`, `Unconfirmed`) or those you've already looted.
-*   **Filter by Quality:** Set a minimum item rarity to display on the map.
-*   **Filter by Equip Slot:** Only show specific armor or weapon types (e.g., only Trinkets and Two-Handed Weapons).
-*   **Filter by Class:** Show only items usable by your class.

-### 4. Data Management
-*   **Import/Export:** Share your entire discovery database with friends or import a backup.
-The addon uses a compressed format for easy sharing.
-*   **Top Contributors:** See a list of the top 10 players who have contributed the most discoveries with the `/lctop` command.

-## How to Configure

-All major options can be configured through the in-game panel or the "LC" button on the world map.

-*   **Open the options:** Type `/lc` in chat.
-*   **Navigate to:** `Interface -> AddOns -> LootCollector`
+    *   **New:** Filter by **Usable by Class** or specific **Equipment Slot** (e.g., only Trinkets), which works even for items you haven't seen before.
+*   **"Show to..."
+Player Sharing:** Right-click a map pin and select "Show to..." to send a discovery's location directly to another player via whisper.
+They'll get a prompt to view it on their map.
+*   **Import/Export:** A new "Import from File" method allows you to safely import massive community databases without freezing your client.

 ## Slash Commands

-*   `/lc` - Opens the main options panel.
+*   `/lc` or `/lootcollector` - Opens the main options panel.
+*   `/lchistory` - Opens the new Discovery History window (test).
 *   `/lcarrow` - Toggles the TomTom navigation arrow.
+*   `/lcarrow clearskip` - Clears the list of temporarily skipped arrow targets.
 *   `/lctop` - Displays the top 10 contributors from the database.
 *   `/lcpause` - Toggles the pausing of all incoming and outgoing messages.
 *   `/lcshare <party|raid|guild|whisper> [player]` - Manually shares your entire database with others.
 *   `/lcexport` / `/lcimport` - Opens the export/import dialog windows.

+## Other QOL
+*   `Shift+click` - focus on discovery on the map
+*   `Ctrl+Alt+click` - link discovery with coords on chat

 ## FAQ

 **Q: I don't see an arrow.
 How do I turn it on?**
-**A:** The navigation arrow requires the **TomTom** addon to be installed and enabled.
-Once TomTom is running, you can right-click a discovery on the map to navigate to it or type `/lcarrow` to toggle the arrow.
+**A:** The navigation arrow requires the **TomTom** addon.
+Once installed, you can enable "Auto-track Nearest Unlooted" in the map filter menu, right-click a discovery and select "Navigate here," or type `/lcarrow`.

-**Q: The arrow is pointing in the wrong direction.**
-**A:** TomTom relies on a library named Astrolabe for zone and map data.
-Project Ascension has many custom zones that may not be in Astrolabe's database.
-Until this library is updated with the custom map data, TomTom may fail to navigate correctly in some places.

-**Q: Why does a map icon say "Found by: Unknown"?**
-**A:** This can happen if the discovery was imported from an older version of the addon, or if the person who found it had "Nameless Sharing" enabled.
-New discoveries you find should always be credited to your name.
+**Q: What do the `FADING` and `STALE` statuses mean?**
+**A:** These statuses are part of the new community moderation system.
+When enough players report an item as "gone," its status changes to `FADING`.
+If it remains unconfirmed after a long time, it becomes `STALE`.
+This helps keep the map accurate by highlighting discoveries that may no longer be there.

 **Q: I found an item but it wasn't shared.**
-**A:** The addon currently filters for items that contain the keywords "Worldforged" or "Mystic Scroll" in their tooltips.
-Other items are not automatically shared.
+**A:** The addon automatically shares items that have the "Worldforged" subtitle in their tooltip or "Mystic Scroll" in their name.
+Other items are not shared.
 Also, ensure that sharing is enabled in the options (`/lc`).

+**Q: The arrow is pointing in the wrong direction.**
+**A:** TomTom relies on a library named Astrolabe for map data.
+Project Ascension has custom zones that may not be in Astrolabe's database.
+While LootCollector includes its own data for minimap accuracy, TomTom's world map navigation may still fail in some custom areas.

+## Contributing

+This project is open to contributions from the community.
+If you are interested in fixing a bug or adding a new feature, please refer to the **[CONTRIBUTING.md](CONTRIBUTING.md)** guide for developer guidelines and best practices.

 ## License
 This project is released under the [MIT License](LICENSE.md).